gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-data-textures.md

 It turns out there's a kind of obscure setting in WebGL left over from when OpenGL was first created.
-Computers sometimes go faster then data is a certain size.
+Computers sometimes go faster when data is a certain size.
 For example it can be faster to copy 2, 4, or 8 bytes at a time instead of 1 a time.
 WebGL defaults to using 4 bytes at a time so it expects each row of data to be a multiple of 4 bytes (except for the last row).